abogoyavlensky/abogoyavlensky.github.io/resources/data/articles/k3s-hetzner.md

 I would like to use dynamically attached volumes to pods using CSI or similar to support statefull deployments.
 Communication inside the cluster should be by a private network.
 It should be possible to extend the cluster by adding extra worker nodes.
-In other words, the less manual support cluster would need in the future the better.
+In other words, the less manual support cluster would need the better.
 For hosting, I chose [Hetzner](https://www.hetzner.com/cloud) as probably the cheapest and one of the most robust.

 There are a lot of options to run self-hosted cluster: